 Recognising a new ‘loss’ can hit you at unexpected moments, just when you think you are coping and on top of things.
 This is very typical and most parents will experience this at some point as their child grows up.
 Allow yourself the time and space you need to experience and deal with these emotions

 Rest assured that you will move on to more positive feelings as you help your son or daughter.
 Your feelings of self-doubt and lack of confidence will be replaced to a great extent by a need to learn all you can.
 You will find satisfaction in every gain your child makes.

 Remember: your goal is to help your baby grow and develop as other children do.
 You will learn how to guide your baby through the process of developing the ability to communicate.

 Getting to grips with terminology

-Like many parents of newly-diagnosed children, you will probably feel a little bit overwhelmed by all of the appointments and the new terminology and jargon professionals will be using when talking about your child’s hearing loss.
+Like many parents of newly-diagnosed children, you will probably feel a little bit overwhelmed by all of the appointments and the new terminology and jargon professionals will be using when talking about your child’s diagnosis.

-That’s why we have put together a short course on ‘Getting to grips with technology and terminology’ that is free to all Let’s Listen and Talk subscribers.
-This course will help you learn about the different parts of the ear, the different types and causes of hearing loss, the different types of hearing test, and how to maintain your child’s hearing technology.
+That’s why we have put together a short course on ‘Getting to grips with technology and terminology’ that is free to all Let’s Listen and Talk members.
+This course will help you learn about the different parts of the ear, the different types and causes of deafness, the different types of hearing test, and how to maintain your child’s hearing technology.